-Helping Children and Families Cope (LSUHSC)- Drs.
+- Helping Children and Families Cope (LSUHSC)- Drs.
 Howard, MD, PhD and Joy Osofsky, PhD booklet examining post-traumatic stress

-Helping Children and Adolescents Cope with Violence and Disasters- National Insitute of Mental Health (NIMH) resource that helps families understand
+- Helping Children and Adolescents Cope with Violence and Disasters- National Insitute of Mental Health (NIMH) resource that helps families understand

 what trauma is and how parents/caregivers can help kids in their family.

-Helping Young Children Heal- Information created by the National Child Traumatic Stress Network (NCTSN) that
+- Helping Young Children Heal- Information created by the National Child Traumatic Stress Network (NCTSN) that

-From HealthyChildren.org with a lot of useful information about limiting media exposure for children.
+- Talking to Your Children About Tragedies- From HealthyChildren.org with a lot of useful information about limiting media exposure

 Teacher and School Resources

-Top 10 Considerations for Mental Health Professionals Working in Schools (LSUHSC)
+- Top 10 Considerations for Mental Health Professionals Working in Schools (LSUHSC)

-Child Trauma Toolkit for Educators (NCTSN)- The Child Trauma Toolkit for Educators was developed to provide school administrators,
+- Child Trauma Toolkit for Educators (NCTSN)- The Child Trauma Toolkit for Educators was developed to provide school administrators,

-En Español [Caja de Herramientas Para Educadores Para el Manejo de Trauma Infantil]
+- En Español [Caja de Herramientas Para Educadores Para el Manejo de Trauma Infantil]

 - Skills for Psychological Recovery- "SPR is an evidence-informed modular intervention that aims to help survivors gain skills to manage distress and cope with post-disaster stress and adversity.
 SPR is appropriate to use in the Recovery Phase by mental health professionals and other disaster recovery workers.
 It can be delivered in a variety of settings (e.g., schools, clinics, hospitals, assisted living facilities, houses of worship, community centers, libraries, and homes) "